Course Registration Information

 Using a variety of texts and in congruence with grade level English Language Arts standards, language arts students will work to increase their reading, writing, thinking, speaking, and listening skills.
 Students should expect a learning experience that helps them grow their literacy and analytical skills through a variety of activities, including small-group and student-led discussions as well as independent and collaborative work.

 This class is designed for students who are motivated to engage in a curriculum that is accelerated and advanced.
 The goal for this program is to prepare students for high school Honors, Pre-AP, and beyond.
-Honors ELA students are expected to:

 - proactively engage in the accelerated pacing of an honors curriculum